Adrian915/HASS-Arduino-Serial/README.md

 # HASS-Arduino-Serial
-Home Assistent custom component that enables Serial communication with an Arduino.
+Home Assistant custom component that enables Serial communication with an Arduino.
 Supports switches, sensors (digital / analogue read, DHT) and alarms.

 Communication is done via [pySerialTransfer](https://github.com/PowerBroker2/pySerialTransfer) so you will need it set up on your system.